Vice President Investor Relations & Sustainability

 In their non-financial reports, Fresenius Medical Care and Fresenius Helios in Germany and Spain also include a precise list of the stakeholder groups that are specific to their respective business activities: for example, Fresenius Medical Care includes science and research, while Fresenius Helios considers trade unions.

-For more information see the Sustainability Report.
+For more information on this topic see the Sustainability Report.